 - Loom: Produce quick videos for multimedia directory listings

 How would your business benefit from automated directory management?
-Consider the time saved and consistency gained by centralising your directory presence.
+Think about the time you’d save and the consistency you’d gain by managing your directory presence in one place.

 - 78% of consumers trust online directories with verified reviews as much as personal recommendations